shaman-yellow/outline/lixiao/2023_12_14_yangzi/output.md

 Mainly used method:

-- Database `PubChem` used for querying information (e.g., InChIKey, CID) of chemical compounds; Tools of `Classyfire` used for get systematic classification of chemical compounds [@PubchemSubstanKimS2015; @ClassyfireAutDjoumb2016].
 - R package `ClusterProfiler` used for gene enrichment analysis [@ClusterprofilerWuTi2021].
 - The API of `UniProtKB` (<https://www.uniprot.org/help/api_queries>) used for mapping of names or IDs of proteins .
+- R package `PubChemR` used for querying compounds information .
+- Web tool of `SwissTargetPrediction` used for drug-targets prediction [@SwisstargetpredDaina2019].
 - Website `TCMSP` <https://tcmsp-e.com/tcmsp.php> used for data source [@TcmspADatabaRuJi2014].
 - `AutoDock vina` used for molecular docking [@AutodockVina1Eberha2021].
+- The Human Gene Database `GeneCards` used for disease related genes prediction [@TheGenecardsSStelze2016].
+- R package `biomaRt` used for gene annotation [@MappingIdentifDurinc2009].
 - Other R packages (eg., `dplyr` and `ggplot2`) used for statistic analysis or data visualization.

 # 分析结果 {#results}